 - 1. Obtain IRB approval (if not already approved) or written confirmation from the IRB that the project does not need IRB review.
 Funding will not be released until one of these is done. - 2.
-Submit progress reports every 6 months during the life of the award that describes the work accomplished to date and related budget expenditures. - 3.
+Submit progress reports annually during the life of the award that describe the work accomplished to date and related budget expenditures. - 3.
 Attend quarterly meetings with the other current awardees.
 See our FAQ page for more details. - 4.
-Present project results at the annual Community Health Partnerships research symposium in Indianapolis. - 5.
-Present project (typically in poster format) at the annual Indiana CTSI meeting in Indianapolis.
+Present project results at the annual Community Health Partnerships research symposium in Indianapolis (possibly virtual depending on COVID-19 rules). - 5.
+Present results of the project (typically in poster format) at the annual Indiana CTSI meeting in Indianapolis.

-Once the project is completed, all recipients will be required to:
+Once the project is completed, all recipients (via WebCAMP) will be required to:

-- 1. Summarize the project and primary findings for dissemination to the public (1 page). - 2.
-Submit a final report describing project results; lessons learned, and other next steps (up to 5 pages). - 3.
-For up to 5 years after completion of the project, the Indiana CTSI will contact recipients annually to complete a status report on the project; and gather data on publications, extramural funding, or IP that resulted from the project.
+- 1. Provide a written summary of the project and major findings for dissemination to the public (1 page). - 2.
+Provide a project impact statement with project close out information.

-4. The project is required to acknowledge Indiana CTSI Community Health Partnerships support in all presentations, publications, and reports.
+- 3. Annually complete status reports on the partnership as well as data on projects, publications, extramural funding, or intellectual property that resulted from the project.
+The CTSI staff will contact awardees with the link to the online progress reporting system. - 4.
+Acknowledge Indiana CTSI Community Health Partnerships support in all presentations, publications, and reports.
+Acknowledgement procedures will be explained at the initial post-award meeting.